sandordaroczi/sandordaroczi/README.md

 💻 I am passionate about Data Science, Machine Learning, Deep Learning, Probability Theory, Algorithm Analysis, and Mathematical Optimization.

-🔬 I have already a bit of experience with the following languages & sofware: Python, R, Java, C++, Tableau, Databricks, Git, SQL, Terraform.
+🔬 I have already a bit of experience with the following languages & sofware: Python, R, Java, C++, Tableau, Databricks, Git, SQL, Terraform

-🌱 I want to take on any exciting opportunity to learn more about Software Development, NLP, Data Engineering.
+🌱 I want to take on any exciting opportunity to improve my skills and learn new technologies.
+Right now, I am curious to learn about Software Development, NLP, and Data Engineering.

 <!--
 **daroczisandor/daroczisandor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.